rcnfinance/rcn-docs/docs/lend.md

 ~~~

-In the Debt Engine 'create2' function "model.create(id,data)" is call , which creates the structure and necessary data of the loan in the model contract.
-This depends on the model being use when the loan was requested and how the "create(id, data)" function is implemented.
+In the Debt Engine "create2" function, "model.create(id,data)" is call , which creates the structure and necessary data of the loan in the model contract.
+This depends on the model being use when the loan was requested and how the "create(id,data)" function is implemented.

 ###